dcode-yash/image_processor/README.md

 # Image Processing using Python.
 (Blurring an image.)

 # Steps to use this:-
 1) Any image to be blurred has to be placed in the images folder.
+2 example images have been put in the images folder already.

 2) Further in the terminal we have to proceed to type in the command:- "images/image.jpg".